 How to Best use Herbicides on Broadleaf Weeds

 A precautionary note on using herbicides—plan in advance when this will take place.
 It’s important to make sure the conditions are optimal for application.
 Avoid using herbicides on windy or hot days.
 Look ahead in the forecast to ensure no rain is expected for 24 hours post-application.
 Also, plan not to mow the lawn for a few days both before and after treating.
 Don’t spray a newly seeded lawn, and as a general rule of thumb, wait 4 mowings before using herbicide.
 Remember, herbicides only work when the weeds are actively growing.
 Just like aeration, treatment with herbicides must be timed appropriately.
 Early to mid fall is the optimal time to use herbicides on broadleaf weeds.

 ProLawn’s Organic Approach to Broadleaf Elimination

-While broadleaf weeds may be invading your lawn, it is possible to get complete weed control.
-The best strategy is to combine basic lawn care methods with year-round herbicide applications.
+It is possible to slow down the weed invasion and ultimately get complete weed control.
+The best strategy combines basic lawn care methods with year-round herbicide applications.
 Many of our customers are moving toward organic lawn care whenever possible.
 To learn more about our organic approach to eliminating broadleaf weeds, contact ProLawn today.
 Our experienced and knowledgeable technicians will show you how to best minimize the number of weeds growing in your lawn—and keep it that way all year long.